 Marketing + Communications

 Jennifer grew up in nearby Glasgow, Missouri.
-She received her Bachelor of Fine Arts degree with an emphasis in graphic design from the University of Central Missouri.
+She received her Bachelor of Fine Arts degree in Commercial Art with an emphasis in Graphic Design from the University of Central Missouri.
 Jennifer started her career in higher education and hasn’t looked back.
 She joined the University of Missouri Press where she was a designer and collaborator in the publication of books.
 She enjoyed the details involved in composition and typesetting, as well as bringing an author’s vision to fruition in the cover design.
 As an added bonus, she was able to read many manuscripts while typesetting, combining her love of design with her love of reading.
-Jennifer joined Stephens in 2012, where she implements the visual needs of the College through print and online media.
+Jennifer joined Stephens in 2012, where she implements the visual needs of the College through print and digital media.
 She thrives on the energy Stephens creates and loves to see the campus come alive with Stephens women each fall.
 On her down time, you will find Jennifer spending every second with her family, whether it be sporting events or lazy evenings watching the storm roll in from her back porch.

 Ellen was born and raised in Gary, Indiana, and holds a B.A. in creative writing from Valparaiso University.
 She has served in higher education communications roles since 2011, including alumnae relations at the University of Montana and the School of Art at the University of Tennessee.
 She volunteers as the nonfiction editor for the Best of the Net anthology by Sundress Publications and participates in writers groups based in Knoxville and Columbia.
 Her husband, Jeremy, teaches creative writing at Westminster College in nearby Fulton, Missouri.